autocrypt/autocrypt/doc/level1.rst

 are required and the update process terminates.

 At this point, the message in processing contains the most recent Autocrypt header.
-Update the state as follows:
+Update the data as follows:

 - set ``public_key`` to the corresponding ``keydata`` value of the Autocrypt header
 - set ``last_seen_autocrypt`` to the effective message date

 If the effective date of the message is more recent than or equal to the current ``last_seen`` value, it is also the most recent message overall.
-Additionally update the state as follows:
+Additionally update the data as follows:

 - set ``last_seen`` to the effective message date
 - set ``state`` to ``mutual`` if the Autocrypt header contained a